How long has a pub been operating at the site of Stopkova Plzeňská Pivnice in Brno?

 Explanation:

 Stopkova Plzeňská Pivnice is a true Brno institution.
 In fact, a pub has existed on this spot since the second half of the 19th century!
 The pub is named after Jaroslav Stopka, a legendary landlord who took over in the early 20th century and turned it into one of the pillars of Brno’s social life.
-Stepping inside, you’ll find a traditional Czech beer hall atmosphere: dark wooden furniture, an energetic buzz of conversation, and servers carrying foaming mugs of golden Pilsner Urquell (the house specialty) directly from the tank.
+Stepping inside, you’ll find a traditional Czech beer hall atmosphere: dark wooden furniture, an energetic buzz of conversation, and servers carrying foaming mugs of golden Pilsner Urquell directly from the tank.
 If you haven’t tried Czech “tankové” beer before – this is the place to do it.
 It’s unpasteurized Pilsner beer, delivered from the brewery and stored in tanks to keep it ultra-fresh, creamy, and delicious.
-Order a “jedno pivo prosím” (one beer, please) and perhaps a bite of something local – roast pork with dumplings or beer cheese if you’re adventurous.
-As you enjoy, appreciate that over 100+ years, many Brno locals (and perhaps a few historically famous figures) have sat in this very establishment clinking glasses.
-The building itself is a protected historical monument, so you’re surrounded by history while indulging in Czech beer culture.
-It’s the perfect stop to toast all the legends and insights you’ve gathered on this tour.
-Savor it – your final destination is just around a corner or two.
+Order a “jedno pivo prosím” and perhaps a bite of something local – roast pork with dumplings or beer cheese if you’re adventurous.
+Over more than a century, countless Brno locals have sat here clinking glasses.
+The building itself is a protected historical monument, so you’re surrounded by history while enjoying Czech beer culture.
+Savor it – your final destination is just around the corner.

 Directions to next stop:

 Exit Stopkova Plzeňská Pivnice onto Česká Street and turn left.
-Walk up the Česká street and then turn right to Solniční Street.
-Keep walking and soon you’ll spot, in the small square in front of Moravian Gallery, the tall bronze equestrian statue of Margrave Jobst.
+Walk up Česká Street and then turn right onto Solniční Street.
+Keep walking and soon you’ll spot, in the small square in front of the Moravian Gallery, the tall bronze equestrian statue of Margrave Jobst.
 It’s only a 2–3 minute walk.